-Our mobile NIR spectroscopy solution provides information about the composition on a molecular level
+Our mobile NIR spectroscopy solution provides information about the chemical composition of any sample on a molecular level.

 NIR Spectroscopy – Tomato case

-In near infrared (NIR) spectroscopy, unique features of the material are being observed by shining infrared light on them.
-A specific pattern of the light is reflected by the object.
-And this pattern is unique for each material – like a fingerprint.
-Infrared light can be detected with infrared detectors.
-They convert the reflected radiation into an electrical signal.
+In near infrared (NIR) spectroscopy, unique features of the material are observed by shining a specific wavelength of infrared light on them.
+A specific pattern of this invisible light is reflected back by the object, and this pattern is unique for each material – like a fingerprint.
+Infrared light can be detected with infrared detectors that convert the reflected radiation into an electrical signal.

 This is illustrated above: Short-wave infrared light is emitted, and parts are reflected by the tomatoes.
-This reflection is detected by the infrared detector HertzstueckTM, which is in direct contact with the sample, and converted into a graph.
-With our chemical know-how, trinamiX can deduct information about the tomatoes, including, for example, the water or sugar content, which helps to determine the ripeness of the tomatoes.
+This reflection is detected by our infrared detector, which is in direct contact with the sample, and converted into a graph.
+With our unmatched chemical expertise, trinamiX can deduce specific information about the tomatoes, including the water or sugar content, which helps to determine the ripeness and/or market readiness of the tomatoes.